Frequently Asked Questions

 Whom can I contact with questions about Avalon Media System?

 Please subscribe to our notification list for updates on Avalon Media System and its availability.
 To discuss evaluation, piloting, or implementation of Avalon, please subscribe to our discussion list.
 You may also use our contact form to obtain specific information on supporting adoption, installation and implementation of Avalon Media System at your local institution.

 Is Variations on Video the same project as Avalon Media System?

 Yes.
 We changed the name from Variations on Video to Avalon Media System to prevent its being confused with the Variations Digital Music Library System.
-Our 6.0 release includes a number of the playlist capabilities that Variations on Video had.
+Release 6 includes a number of the playlist capabilities supported by Variations on Video.

 Who is responsible for maintaining the Avalon Media System after the funding period?

 The real key to sustainability for Avalon Media System is to create something so valued that people insist on sustaining it.
 Broad community engagement and adoption are the most important means of ensuring the ongoing availability and maintenance of any open source system.
 Models for sustaining the Avalon Media System beyond the grant period are being explored.

 What type of license will the Avalon Media System have?